daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ![](/resources_pages/imgs/jupyter_lab_r_kernel.png)

-Sometimes a kernel loads, but doesn't work if installation was not done correctly.
-To test whether your installation was done correctly now type `(x <- 5)` in the code cell and click on the run button to run the cell.
-If your R kernel works you should see the number 5 printed below the cell.
+Sometimes a kernel loads, but doesn't work as expected.
+To test whether your installation was done correctly now type `library(tidyverse)` in the code cell and click on the run button to run the cell.
+If your R kernel works you should see something like the image below:

 ![](/resources_pages/imgs/jupyter_lab_r_kernel2.png)